Developing a sustainable approach to research capacity building for the Queensland Branch, Australasian Faculty Rehabilitation Medicine (AFRM)

 The workshops will be facilitated by experienced academic and clinical researchers and will cover the following topics: Getting started in research, How to do a Scoping or Systematic review and How to do an Audit.
 These broadly align to the requirements of the rehabilitation medicine advanced training Research Project (module 3) requirements.

-The format of all workshops will be similar with the first half featuring:
+The format of all workshops is similar with the first half featuring:

 • Interactive presentations on the workshop topic and